denrahydnas/TBRP_Project/README.md

 For my Project, I created an app that can retrieve information about books and store them in a To Be Read stack on the page.
 Existing books are stored in a JSON file and populated automatically when the page loads.

-The user will be able to search for a book and get information about it from the Google Books API, to decide if they would like to read it.
+The user will be able to input a title and/or author in the form fields, which will check to see if the book is already in the pile.
+If not, it will get book information from the Google Books API.

 The user can add the book to the TBR pile, which will appear as a div in the stack, and/or visit a link to buy the book.